 Developing a working relationship with your locally authorized dealer is a great way for you to protect your investment in a used spa.
 Your authorized Hot Spring dealer will have the factory-recommended components and water care chemicals that will extend the life of your spa.
 They also have the latest information from the factory regarding any component upgrades needed for older spas.

 Authorized Hot Spring dealers are required by contract to deliver and provide warranted service for all new spa sales from their store.
 This ensures that the spa will not be damaged in transport between the dealership and your home.
 This also means the dealer will have the technical staff to service your spa if/when needed.
 If you were to buy a Hot Spring spa farther from the delivery destination, the selling dealer may charge you a trip fee for their technician to travel to your home.
 What you saved in the initial purchase price may not compare to what you might have to pay the dealer for their travel.
 Dealer travel charges, if issued, are not covered by your spa’s warranty.
+Want to learn about dealer prices?
+Click the link to get access to Hot Tub Prices.

 This question is best asked of your child’s pediatrician or other medical professional.
 Small children are sometimes less tolerant of exposure to hot water, so ask your doctor before allowing young children to use a spa.